Ah, a blog about blogging! How meta. Let’s cut to the chase because one of the rules for writing high-quality blog posts is to trim the fluff.

 Setting the stage for yourself with questions such as these will give your writing structure and strength.
 And it will be easier to complete the piece because you will have an outline either on paper or in your mind.
 With Bloomberg reporting that the average American attention span is now shorter than that of a goldfish, succinctness is key, which brings us to our next tip.

 Everyone hates to have their time wasted.
 To challenge Shakespeare: brevity is not just the soul of wit, it is the soul of good writing.
-The length of your blog post matters, but its pithiness matters, too.
+This tip does not necessarily mean “write short blog posts.”
+Long-form posts present great value if done correctly.
+While the length of your blog post matters, its pithiness matters, too, and is almost more important.
 Make your blog post pithy by:

-- Having a proofreader look over your piece for redundancies.
+- Having a proofreader look over your piece for redundancies: It pays to have a professional on hand.

 Remember: don’t use words you don’t need.
 Check out this source to view examples of where cut phrases make for better, more concise writing.